SaarowTherme, Germany

 Indoor hot spring pools at SaarowTherme in Bad Saarow Germany with large floor-to-ceiling windows showing outdoor pools and greenery.

-Is SaarowTherme adults-only?
+Is SaarowTherme family-friendly?

 Indoor hot spring pools at SaarowTherme in Bad Saarow Germany with large floor-to-ceiling windows showing outdoor pools and greenery.